 This is the kind of issue that investors in companies such as Host Hotels and Resorts need to think about.
 Its stock was recently trading at a P/E ratio of 125-plus, based on trailing-12-month earnings.
 Is that reasonable, or has the stock gotten ahead of itself?

 Get help from the pros

 Finally, consider checking out the stocks that David and Tom Gardner recommend.
 Their Motley Fool Stock Advisor service, launched more than six years ago, offers two picks (and two investing styles) each month.
 They have a few losers, of course, but on average, their recommendations have recently been beating the S&P 500 by roughly 40 percentage points.

 I invite you to try Stock Advisor free for 30 days, when you'll have full access to all past issues and recommendations.
 I've found some good stocks for my own portfolio there.
 Wherever you find your stocks, consider buying into them soon, because the recession is a great time to buy.

 Already subscribe to Stock Advisor?
 Log in at the top of this page.

 This article was originally published Feb.
 2, 2006.
 It has been updated.

-Longtime contributor Selena Maranjian owns shares of Time Warner and Wal-Mart.
-Quality Systems is a Motley Fool Stock Advisor pick.
-Wal-Mart is an Inside Value recommendation.
+Longtime contributor Selena Maranjian owns shares of Time Warner and Starbucks.
+Starbucks is a Motley Fool Stock Advisor and Inside Value recommendation.
+The Fool owns shares of Starbucks.
 The Motley Fool is Fools writing for Fools.